khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

 # C# WebSocket Client for HackArena 2.0

-This C#-based WebSocket client was developed for the HackArena 2.0, organized by WULS-SGGW.
+This C#-based WebSocket client was developed for the HackArena 2.0, organized by kn init.
 It serves as a api wrapper for participants to create AI bots that can play the game.

 To fully test and run the game, you will also need the game server and GUI